-Part of the Intellectual Property team (IP) within the Richemont Legal Team since 2013, Emma-Jane has been able to visit the different regions to experience the Maison's characters and culture.
+Part of the Intellectual Property team (IP) within the Richemont Legal Team since 2013, Emma-Jane has been able to visit the different regions to experience the Maison's character and culture.
 She is now bringing both online and offline together for the first time to create a full spectrum anti-counterfeiting strategy.
-For her, seeing products in real life is always a great reminder that she and her team are part of protecting the spirit of the Maisons, with digital anti-counterfeiting and brand protection activities.
+For her, seeing products in real life is always a great reminder that her and her team are part of protecting the spirit of the Maisons with digital anti-counterfeiting and brand protection activities.

 My career path...

-My career path in the group has been quite a journey - I have had six different positions in the last eight years that I have been at Richemont.
-I joined the group as a legal assistant/paralegal in June 2013.
-To qualify as a lawyer in the UK, I needed to do a training contract which consists of working for two years as an assistant to and being trained by more senior lawyers.
+My career path in the Group has been quite a journey - I have had six different positions in the last eight years that I have been at Richemont.
+I joined the Group as a Legal Assistant/Paralegal in June 2013.
+To qualify as a lawyer in the UK, I needed to do a training contract which consists of working for two years as an assistant to be trained by more senior lawyers.
 I also studied at law school part-time in the evenings.
 My managers at the time were immensely supportive in setting up the training for me and always encouraging me to progress in my career.
 Doing this type of training in-house within an organisation (compared to training at a law firm) is not that common, but the great support that I had allowed me to qualify as a lawyer in 2016 while still working at Richemont.

 I have been part of the Intellectual Property team (IP) within Group Legal ever since I joined.
 I have worked on several projects but have always been involved with digital anti-counterfeiting and brand protection activities.
 I took over responsibility for this a few years ago and am also now responsible for offline matters, heading up the anti-counterfeiting team globally and bringing both online and offline together at Richemont for the first time to create a full spectrum anti-counterfeiting strategy.
 I feel that I have been very lucky to progress so much in my career within Richemont - I never would have imagined when I took my first legal assistant job in 2013 that I would end up in this position that I am in now.